lumeland/blog/posts/vento-2.md

 ### Removed sync mode

 Vento is **async** by default, it's one of its main selling points.
-In Vento 1 there was also the function `runStringSync` to run arbitrary strings in a synchronous context.
+In Vento 1 there was also the function `runStringSync` to run arbitrary code in a synchronous context.
 For example:
 `env.runStringSync("Hello {{ name }}", { name: "World"})`.